sddevelopment-be/penguin-pragmatic-patterns/content/practices/pomodoro_focus.md

 * After completing four iterations, take an extended break.

 For tasks that require a long time to complete, decide beforehand how much time you will invest in it now.
-It helps to specify a number of pomodoro's that you will devote to working on the task.
-You stop when the task is done, or your tinme allocation runs out.
+It helps to specify a specific amount of pomodoro timers that you will devote to working on the task.
+You stop when the task is done, or your time allocation runs out.
 Whichever comes first.

-> [!TIP]
-> The pomodoro technique works well if you splits your tasks down into smaller chunks that can be accomplished within a single pomodoro.
+{{<tip text=`The pomodoro technique works well if you split your tasks down into smaller chunks that can be accomplished within a single pomodoro.` >}}

 ## Rationale